ThePoultryMan/ARRP-But-Different/README.md

 ### Is this compatible with the original ARRP

 No, this mod makes changes to the syntax and systems that ARRP used.
-Fortunately, migrating from ARRP is rather straightforward.

 ## NeoForge Support